 - With erysipelas, lymphatic vessels are always damaged, which often leads to the development of lymphostasis and even elephantiasis (elephantiasis).

-Dear Natalia!
-Erysipelas infection is not contagious, that is, infection from a sick person occurs quite rarely.
+Erysipelas infection is low-contagious, that is, infection from a sick person is quite rare.
 Erysipelas is transmitted from person to person, usually by contact.